 A certain amount of recording was completed on a number of Butcher and Grupe penned songs over a period of time.
 Enough for a complete CD.
 But they had been discussing the possibility of forming a live performing group or troupe to provide a variety show complete with opening acts and a headliner band.
 All using musicians from the troupe in support of the songs that they were writing and recording.
 Fred was to serve as the troupe’s producer and manager.
 Chris would be the lead singer and co-producer.

-As in real life, some things happened sort of that way and some were very different from what they originally planned.
+Some things happened sort of that way and some were very different from what they originally planned.
 For one thing Fred started playing the bass guitar again at recording sessions and jam sessions after years of not playing at all!
 Fred then started attending and playing at open mic and jam nights at local clubs.
 He began to encourage Chris to come out and play at some of these gigs.
 Chris started playing and getting good responses to the songs that he and Fred performed.
 Numerous other musicians were also performing at these shows, many of whom were already involved in the Abbey Rodeo Project… including Verne McClelland, Bob Yocum, Debbie Daniels, P.J.
 Philips and Justin Butcher.
 It was Verne (singer/guitarist) who suggested they make it an official band.
 Fred and Chris thought it was a great idea and saw the possibility to fulfill their original vision, in many ways, with the great potential of the musicians who ultimately became Abbey Rodeo, “the band".
 Bob Yocum came to the band, followed by Debbie Daniels, bringing multitudes of instrumentation possibilities to the band.
 Justin Butcher, Chris’ son, became the drummer and vocalist.
 He's also a bass guitarist and eventually left the band to pursue other musical endeavers.
 Bob “Chick” Chiacone came on board in 2005 to replace Justin and Vince Lesso replaced Bob on drums and vocals in 2006.
 Keyboardist and banjo player, Debbie Daniels left the band in 2010.
 Pat Shelby took over piano and keyboard duties as well as singing, also in 2010.
 In 2014, P.J.
 Philips took over on the keys and vocals and then Jim Bonfanti on drums and vocals in 2015.
+In 2017, bass player and founding member, Fred Grupe semi-retired from the band.
+Larry Kadlub (bass guitarist, all around great musician, singer and friend) came in to temporarily fill in from 2016 to 2017.
+Chuck Citraro was added as the band's official bass player in October, 2017.
 Abbey Rodeo played their first gig on May 20, 2003 at the Flying Burrito Cantina in Madison, Ohio and continue to this day.

 The The North Coast Voice Magazine was and remains instrumental in promoting and supporting Abbey Rodeo.
 Abbey Rodeo also supports and appreciates the efforts of the Voice in recognizing and promoting the local music scene in Northeast Ohio.